-During the panel meeting at the end of the day, candidates who have received no more than two failing scores of which at least one is a 69 will be discussed.
-Only the panel chair will have access to the panel screen in the exam software and will share this screen through Webex[®].
+In both the category and panel meetings, only the chair will have access to the candidate screen in the exam software.
+The chair will share that screen with the other examiners through Webex[®].
 All examiners will have access to their scores and notes on the candidates to inform the discussion.